leonswl/leonswl.github.io/README.md

 # Leon's Github Page Portfolio

 Hello, if you are here that means you have chanced upon my own personal portfolio!
-A little bit about myself - I'm Leon, an aspiring data analyst proficient in python, SQL and R :) Drop me a message anytime for engaging conversations!
+A little bit about myself - I'm Leon, a data scientist proficient in python, SQL and R :) Drop me a message anytime for engaging conversations!

 I created this portfolio while forking a template from [artemsheludko](https://github.com/artemsheludko/flexible-jekyll).
 Do check them out their awesome template!